-DNA relationship testing must occur between all claimed biological relationships.
-The parent in the United States will pay the initial costs of DNA testing and will be reimbursed for testing costs ONLY if ALL claimed and tested biological relationships are confirmed by DNA test results.
+DNA relationship testing must occur between the qualifying parent in the U.S. and his/her biological children for whom the parent files.
+The parent in the U.S. will pay the initial costs of DNA testing and will be reimbursed for testing costs ONLY if ALL claimed and tested biological relationships are confirmed by DNA test results.